John Wozniak (American football coach): Return to special teams

 From 2013 through 2016, Wozniak served as the special teams coordinator at Southern Miss, while also coaching the teams wide receivers.
 Wozniak was hired by Todd Monken, who was the wide receivers coach at Oklahoma State during Wosniak's first year there.
 Wozniak and Monken also worked together at LSU, and even share the same alma mater.
 Wozniak was retained by new head coach Jay Hopson for the 2016 season.

 Oklahoma State

 Since 2017, Wozniak has been on the Oklahoma State coaching staff coaching the running backs.
 He has coached prominent players such as Justice Hill and Chuba Hubbard.
 He was hired by current Head Coach Mike Gundy, who was the offensive coordinator during Wozniak's first stop at OSU.
+In 2024, after Oklahoma State finished 3-9 on the season (0-9 in conference play), most of the position coaches, including Coach Wozniak, were not retained.

+Arizona State

+In late March of 2025, Wozniak joined Kenny Dillingham's staff at Arizona State as an offensive analyst.

 Personal life

 Wozniak graduated from Knox with degrees in physics and secondary education in 1999.
 He is married to his wife, Jessica, and they have a daughter named Audrey.